Can courses designated as a Pass still count towards the major?

 I'm not a psychology major, but I am interested in taking some psychology courses.
 How should I proceed?

-Several courses do not require any previous experience with psychology; these courses include Psychology 100 (Introduction to Psychology) and 122 (Statistics).
-Many intermediate courses require Psychology 100 and some upper-level courses have additional prerequisites.
+Psychology 100 (Introduction to Psychology) does not have a prerequisite and is the recommended first course for students interested in the subject.
+Many intermediate courses require Psychology 100 (or placement out of Psych 100, see details below) and some upper-level courses have additional prerequisites.
 These prerequisites are not designed to exclude non-majors from Psychology Department courses.
 Rather, they are meant to ensure that the students and professor share a common background and vocabulary with which to approach the course material.
-Therefore, we strongly recommend that students take Psychology 100.
-Speak with the professor if you are interested in a course for which you do not meet the prerequisite.
-Some professors are willing to waive prerequisite requirements for students who have demonstrated interest and/or competence in a complimentary field.
+Therefore, we strongly recommend that students who do not place out of the Introduction to Psychology requiremement start by taking Psychology 100.

 I am interested in taking Psych 100 but I hear it is frequently overenrolled.
 What should I do?